rolonavarro/sqlalchemy-challenge/README.md

 # SQLalchemy

-In this repository I created a project where I analyzed the climate of Hawaii, using sqlalchemy and created several interesting tables.
-I also used Flask to create several API's in JSON format where people can access and see several trends of Hawaii's weather.
+In this repository I created a project where I analyzed the climate of Hawaii, using SQLite and created several interesting tables.
+I also used Flask to create several API's in JSON format where people can access it and see several trends of Hawaii's weather.

 ### Resources
 Under resources I have all of the data used such as CSV files and SQLite.